cpe305Spring17/spring2017-project-ethanharlig/README.md

    - [ ] Return response codes for each Lambda function
    - [ ] Change tables such that store name is a sort key
    - [x] Add DBAccess package for data access layer
-   - [ ] Add history to beer prices and maybe show graphs over time to see when certain beers are cheapest and how their price fluctuates

-&nbsp;
 &nbsp;
 &nbsp;